Quick Bites:

 United Van Lines releases a report every year on the prior year’s migration patterns within the United States.
 In early 2024, they issued their 2023 report, coinciding with U.S. Census Bureau population data released at the end of 2023.

-Remember, property taxes aren’t the whole picture when it comes to residents’ tax burden.
-And how do migration patterns and tax burdens align with real estate appreciation?
+Going even further, how do migration patterns and tax burdens align with real estate appreciation?
 What does the data indicate about opportunities for real estate investors?

 Glad you asked.